Brymbo Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-It is generally accepted that a property with in excess of 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.
+It is generally accepted that a residential leasehold with over 100 years remaining is worth roughly the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.

 Lender Requirement